-This Valentine’s Day tell your sweethearts how you feel by adding personalized messages to brightly colored, rich and creamy, Conversation Heart Cheesecakes.
+This Valentine's Day tell your sweethearts how you feel by adding personalized messages to brightly colored, rich, and creamy, Conversation Heart Cheesecakes.
 This fun twist on a holiday classic is sure to win the hearts of your loved ones.
 See the new Video Tutorial at the end of this post.

 I’ve heard people, including my husband, say, “I’ve never met a cheesecake I didn’t like.”
 Well, I can’t say the same.

-I’ve been known to pay upwards of $10 for a slice of cheesecake and take one bite and shove it aside.
+I've been known to pay upwards of $10 for a slice of cheesecake take one bite and shove it aside.

 Do you feel the same?

-Well, I have the perfect cheesecake recipe for you.
+I have the perfect cheesecake recipe for you.

-Many years ago, after many failed attempts at finding a cheesecake with just the right texture and taste, I discovered Tyler Florence’s Ultimate Cheesecake.
-It is the best I’ve ever tried.
+Many years ago, after many failed attempts at finding a cheesecake with just the right texture and taste, I discovered Tyler Florence's Ultimate Cheesecake.
+It is the best I've ever tried.
+I've perfected the recipe and shared tips and tricks for making it creamy and smooth.
+You can see my Classic Cheesecake Recipe, here.

 You can imagine how they reacted when I turned that wonderful dessert into cute Conversation Heart Cheesecakes for Valentine’s Day.